rivt-info/rivtinfo.github.io/rivt.md

 *import rivtlib.rivtapi as rv*

-and exposes four single-letter API functions: repo, insert, values and tools.
+which exposes the single-letter API functions referred to as: repo, insert, values and tools.
 Each function takes a triple quoted string as argument.

 <pre style="background:  #cfdde2">
 rv.R(str) - repository and report information